A Look at Heroin Cravings

 Ever experience a deep, deep yearning for something?
 That’s sort of how a drug craving feels.
 However, cravings for heroin are sharper, stronger, and far more intense – simple as that.

 But how exactly does it feel?
-It’s something most non-addicts wonder, either because of what they’ve seen on TV or what they’ve witness from addicted friends/family.
+It’s something most non-addicts wonder, either because of what they’ve seen on TV or what they’ve witnessed from addicted friends/family.

 Understanding Heroin Cravings